MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting controls the Compatibility View feature, which allows the user to fix website display problems that he or she may encounter while browsing.

-- If you enable this policy setting, the user cannot use the Compatibility View button or manage the Compatibility View sites list.
+- If you enable this policy setting, the user can't use the Compatibility View button or manage the Compatibility View sites list.

-- If you disable or do not configure this policy setting, the user can use the Compatibility View button and manage the Compatibility View sites list.
+- If you disable or don't configure this policy setting, the user can use the Compatibility View button and manage the Compatibility View sites list.
 <!-- DisableCompatView-Description-End -->

 <!-- DisableCompatView-Editable-Begin -->